 Research is a journey

 My study uses a variety of qualitative research methods to understand how natural colorants are currently used in textile and apparel industries.
-Research methods may include interviews, hands-on observations, and video documentation.
-The following is a little bit about the big picture questions I’m asking (the ever-evolving "why" and "how" of natural dyeing) and the methods I’ll be using for this project.
+Research methods include interviews, hands-on observations, and video documentation.
+The following is a little bit about the big picture questions I’m asking (the ever-evolving "why" and "how" of natural dyeing) and the methods I am using for this project.

 main questions surrounding the project

 How are natural dyes being used in the industry?

 How long has a company or individual been using natural dyes?